Tautiška giesmė

 The first public Lithuanian performance of the anthem took place in Vilnius in 1905, and it became the official national anthem in 1919, a year after Lithuania declared its independence.

-"Tautiška giesmė" was reinstated in 1989 shortly before the reestablishment of Lithuanian independence and confirmed in the National Anthem Act (21 October 1991).
+"Tautiška giesmė" was reinstated in 1989 shortly before the reestablishment of Lithuanian independence and confirmed in the National Anthem Act of October 21, 1991.
 It was automatically included as the national anthem in 1992, when the new Constitution was ratified after independence from the Soviet Union was achieved.
 The status of "Tautiška giesmė" as the national anthem of Lithuania was further confirmed in 1999 with the passage of a national law stating this.

 Creation

 At the time when the poem Lietuva, Tėvyne mūsų was written, Lithuania was part of the Russian Empire.
-Kudirka, a medical student at the University of Warsaw, was writing as a columnist for the newspaper Varpas (The Bell).
+Kudirka, a medical student at the University of Warsaw, was writing as a columnist for the newspaper Varpas ('The Bell').
 In his Varpas columns, Kudirka urged Lithuanians to take pride in their heritage, discussed the problems the Russian Government was causing the Lithuanian population, and denounced those who wished to work for the Tsarist autocracy.
-In the course of writing for Varpas, he wrote down his thoughts on what Lithuania was and what it should be, resulting in the fifty-word poem Lietuva, Tėvynė mūsų ("Lithuania, Our Homeland").
+In the course of writing for Varpas, he wrote down his thoughts on what Lithuania was and what it should be, resulting in the fifty-word poem Lietuva, Tėvynė mūsų.

 The poem described the heroic past of Lithuania and exhorted its people to care for the land, care for humanity, and live in honor.
 Kudirka also urged the country to become a source of enlightenment and virtue.
 Without a melody, Kudirka took the time to compose the music just before dying of tuberculosis.
 Both the melody and the lyrics were printed in Varpas in September 1898.
 Upon his death in 1899, Kudirka's tomb was engraved with the second stanza of the anthem (later destroyed by the authorities).

+The third stanza's second part says "Ir šviesa, ir tiesa / Mūs žingsnius telydi" (Both light and truth / Lead our steps).
+Kudirka, who spent two years in the Sejny Priest Seminary, knew the Traditional Latin Mass texts, which start with Psalm 43 (Iudica me Deus), where the third stanza of the prayer says "O send out thy light and thy truth: let them lead me".
+Thus, Kudirka subtly paraphrased a part of the Bible and the Catholic Mass into the Lithuanian national anthem.